 - The exam is computer-administered during specific windows of time at multiple sites across the country.
 The ABCN web site lists upcoming exam windows.
 It also provides contact information should you have any questions about the process.

-- The AACN study guide outlines the general topic areas covered by the test, provides good study tips, and has 30 sample items similar to those on the actual test.
+- The AACN study guide outlines the general topic areas covered by the test and provides good study tips.

 - The ABCN Candidates’ Manual gives the official word on the ABCN process, and even lets you see the exact forms that are used by evaluators so that you know what they are looking for.